Skip to main content

 Acne

-Control of active inflammatory lesions is a key prerequisite before addressing residual structural sequelae.
+Control of active inflammatory lesions remains a prerequisite before targeting residual structural sequelae.

 Melasma clinical topic